 Other significant buildings located within the Old Town include St. Giles Cathedral, the Old College of the University of Edinburgh, and the Scottish Parliament Building.

 Founded in the 12th century, St. Giles’s distinctive crown steeple makes it one of Edinburgh’s most popular landmarks, attracting over one million visitors a year.
 The Old College of the University of Edinburgh located in South Bridge in the Old Town forms one of the most recognizable university architectures in the world, with building construction commencing in the 1700s.

 The Scottish Parliament building has won numerous awards, including the 2005 Stirling Prize, for innovative architecture and design which brings together the Scottish people within the landscape of Edinburgh Old Town.
-The Scottish Parliament building is in the immediate vicinity of Holyrood Palace, the official residence of the Queen in Scotland.
+The Scottish Parliament building is near Holyrood Palace, the official residence of the Queen in Scotland.

 The Palace has served as a residence to Kings and Queens of Scots since the 16th century and is open to visitors all year round, except when royal visitors are in residence.

 With Edinburgh New Town, they were inscribed together as a protected UNESCO World Heritage Site in 1996.

 Edinburgh New Town